 Records Maintenance and Release of Information

-The Office of Student Citizenship maintains student discipline records for the Institute.
+The Office of Student Conduct and Community Standards maintains student discipline records for the Institute.
 Student discipline records are private.
 In accordance with the Family Educational Rights and Privacy Act (FERPA) and MIT's policy on the privacy of student records, student discipline records are typically released only with the written permission of the student, unless otherwise required or authorized by law.

 Records Release Practice